Production of course readers. Copyright

 Information for AHO staff producing course readers and shearing copyright material on Moodle.

 Course readers are to be sold in the reception at cost.
+The reception offers copying and binding services.
+One week production time.

 Through Kopinor’s agreement with the The Norwegian Association of Higher Education Institutions (UHR) you may to a certain degree produce photocopies, prints and digitize from printed material.